zzzprojects/iOS-Tutorial/docs/pages/getting-started/stack-view.md

 ## Stack Views

-Stack views let you leverage the power of Auto Layout, creating user interfaces that can dynamically adapt to the device’s orientation, screen size, and any changes in the available space.
+Stack views let you leverage the power of Auto Layout, creating user interfaces that can dynamically adapt to the device's orientation, screen size, and any changes in the available space.

  - A stack view takes two or more view objects and then stacks them either horizontally or vertically.
  - The stack view manages the layout of all the views in its arranged Subviews property.